AlibabaCloudDocs/ecs/intl.en-US/Images/Image FAQ.md

     3. Copy the snapshots to a different region in which you want to create an instance.
 For more information, see [Copy a snapshot](/intl.en-US/Snapshots/Use snapshots/Copy a snapshot.md).
     4. Create a custom image from the copy of the system disk snapshot.
 In the Create Image dialog box, select **Add Data Disk Snapshot** and click **Add** to add one or more data disk snapshots to the image.
 For more information, see [Create a custom image from a snapshot](/intl.en-US/Images/Custom image/Create custom image/Create a custom image from a snapshot.md).
-    5. Create an ECS instance by following the instructions in [Create an instance by using the wizard](/intl.en-US/Instance/Create an instance/Create an instance by using the wizard.md).
+    5. Use the created custom image to create an ECS instance by following the instructions in [Create an instance by using the wizard](/intl.en-US/Instance/Create an instance/Create an instance by using the wizard.md).
 When you are creating the ECS instance, pay attention to the following parameters:
-        -   Region: You must select the same region as that of the custom image.
+        -   Region: You must select the region where the custom image is located.
         -   Image: In the **Image** section, select **Custom Image**.
 Then, select the custom image that you created in the previous step from the drop-down list.

-            **Note:** If the selected custom image contains one or more data disk snapshots, an equal number of data disks are automatically created from these snapshots.
+            **Note:** If the selected custom image contains one or more data disk snapshots, an equal number of data disks are automatically created from the snapshots.
 Each disk has the same size as the snapshot from which it is created.
 You can extend a data disk but cannot shrink it.

-    6. Create an ECS instance by following the instructions in [Create an instance by using the wizard](/intl.en-US/Instance/Create an instance/Create an instance by using the wizard.md).
+    6. Use the created custom image to create an ECS instance by following the instructions in [Create an instance by using the wizard](/intl.en-US/Instance/Create an instance/Create an instance by using the wizard.md).
 When you are creating the ECS instance, pay attention to the following parameters:
-        -   Region: You must select the same region as that of the custom image.
+        -   Region: You must select the region where the custom image is located.
         -   Image: In the **Image** section, select **Custom Image**.
 Then, select the custom image that you created in the previous step from the drop-down list.

-            **Note:** If the selected custom image contains one or more data disk snapshots, an equal number of data disks are automatically created from these snapshots.
+            **Note:** If the selected custom image contains one or more data disk snapshots, an equal number of data disks are automatically created from the snapshots.
 Each disk has the same size as the snapshot from which it is created.
 You can extend a data disk but cannot shrink it.

 -   Method 3: Automatically clone an ECS instance by using Operation Orchestration Service \(OOS\).
-    -   To clone an ECS insatnce across regions, access the [ACS-ECS-CloneInstancesAcrossRegion](https://oos.console.aliyun.com/cn-hangzhou/execution/create/ACS-ECS-CloneInstancesAcrossRegion) public template.
+    -   To clone an ECS instance across regions, access the [ACS-ECS-CloneInstancesAcrossRegion](https://oos.console.aliyun.com/cn-hangzhou/execution/create/ACS-ECS-CloneInstancesAcrossRegion) public template in the OOS console.
 In the top navigation bar, select the region where the instance is located.
 Use the ACS-ECS-CloneInstancesAcrossRegion public template to clone the ECS instance to a different region.
-    -   To clone an ECS instance across zones within a region, access the [ACS-ECS-CloneInstancesAcrossAZ](https://oos.console.aliyun.com/cn-hangzhou/execution/create/ACS-ECS-CloneInstancesAcrossAZ) public template.
+    -   To clone an ECS instance across zones within a region, access the [ACS-ECS-CloneInstancesAcrossAZ](https://oos.console.aliyun.com/cn-hangzhou/execution/create/ACS-ECS-CloneInstancesAcrossAZ) public template in the OOS console.
 In the top navigation bar, select the region where the instance is located.
 Use the ACS-ECS-CloneInstancesAcrossAZ public template to clone the ECS instance from one zone to another.

 ## Some custom images cannot be used to create I/O optimized instances.
 What do I do?

 Some custom images cannot be used to create I/O optimized instances.
-If you want to use such a custom image to create an I/O optimized instance, we recommend that you submit a ticket that contains the image name.
+If you want to use such a custom image to create an I/O optimized instance, submit a ticket in which the image name is specified.

 ## Where do I view the progress of an image import task?
 How long does it take to import an image?